cwlbraa/luanerizer/README.md

 ## why?

-In 2016, Cloudfoundry contributors started doing this organically out of respect for [luan](https://github.com/luan).
+/luanerize In 2016, Cloudfoundry contributors started doing this organically out of respect for [luan](https://github.com/luan).

+luanerizerAPP: In 2016, :luan: :luan:s started doing this organically out of :luan: for :luan:.

 ## how's that?